yjsoon/df-style-linked-list_wordpress-plugin/readme.txt

 = 2.5.2 =
 Critical stability update -- the previous version was causing some issues on certain installs.
 If you have any problems, please look for me on [Twitter](http://twitter.com/yjsoon).

+= 2.5.3 =
+Bugfix for permalink glyph not showing up at end of posts.
+Sorry about that.

 == License ==